 It is not possible to extract forecast end date for entities using Export, Custom Reports or Custom Graphical reports.

 Forecasts based on Velocity

-In Burndown chart report for Releases, Iterations / Sprints, Team Iterations there is also possibility to see forecast end date for the whole release / iteration / sprint / team iteration.
-Forecasts there are based on estimated effort which is measured in points or ideal hours.
-Because of this, forecast dates may differ from ones calculated using spent and remain time ratio.
+In Burndown chart report here is a possibility to see forecasted date of work completion for the whole scope of a Team Iteration (Sprint), Program Increment (Release), Epic, Milestone.
+Forecasts are based on estimated effort.
+Forecast dates in burndown charts may differ from ones calculated using spent and remain time ratio.